digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/contract_keys.rst

 When there is a single maintainer hosted on multiple participant nodes, the ``Generator`` approach works only under the following additional restriction:

-- The ``Generator`` contract is never used with explicit disclosure.
+- The ``Generator`` contract is never used with explicit disclosure for the following reasons:

 The correctness argument is now more complicated than in the single-participant setting:
 Since the ``Generate`` choice is consuming and there is at most one ``Generator`` contract at any time,